jschhie/Events-Assistant/README.md

 > Flask, Python, HTML, CSS, JavaScript, SQLAlchemy, Jinja, Bootstrap.

 ## Project Overview
-A Flask web app that provides a user-friendly, multi-functional dashboard for custom events.
+A Flask web app that provides a user-friendly, multi-functional, and collaborative dashboard for custom events.

 This web app is hosted on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.
 You can visit this project at https://jschhie.pythonanywhere.com.

 ### Features
-* Allows users to create, modify, delete, bookmark, group, and un/hide events
+* Allows users to create, modify, delete, bookmark, group, un/hide events, and add group members/share any group of tasks
 * Handles user authentication (login, logout, registration) and filtered searches with a relational SQLite database
 * HTML templates rendered with Jinja and styled interface with CSS, JavaScript, and Bootstrap framework